-Latin America’s 50 Best Restaurants returned to a regular list and an in-person awards ceremony in Mérida, Yucatán, in 2022 – the first full gathering of the Latin American gastronomic community since 2019.
-In a historic first, Latin America’s 50 Best Restaurants also announced an extension of the list, and revealed the restaurants ranked from 51st to 100th.
+In 2022 and then again in 2023, Latin America’s 50 Best Restaurants also announced an extension of the list, and revealed the restaurants ranked from 51st to 100th.
 The move is designed to shine a light on a wider array of establishments across the region that will inspire gastronomes as they consider their future dining and travel plans in the region.
-The inaugural 51-100 list was announced on 3 November 2022.
-The 2022 edition also saw a brand-new accolade enter the mix, with the announcement of the Beronia Latin America’s Best Sommelier Award.

 50 Best reserves the right to remove restaurants from the list where there may be reputational issues that discredit the 50 Best organisation by way of these venues' inclusion.

 No. Any venues named The World’s Best Restaurant are honoured as iconic dining destinations and inducted into the Best of the Best hall of fame, so they become ineligible for voting in any future lists of The World’s 50 Best Restaurants or its regional editions, like Latin America’s 50 Best Restaurants.
 Central did not, therefore, appear in the edition of Latin America’s 50 Best Restaurants to be announced on 28th November 2023.

 The voting system for Latin America’s 50 Best Restaurants adopts the same fundamental structure as that for The World’s 50 Best Restaurants Academy.
 Latin America is divided into five regional academies across Mexico, Central America, Brazil, South America – North, and South America – South.
 The divisions are designed to represent the Latin American restaurant scene as fairly as possible at the current time and are agreed with the Academy Chairs.